ESCOMP/CTSM/doc/source/lilac/obtaining-building-and-running/obtaining-and-building-ctsm.rst

 information.
 Run ``./lilac/build_ctsm -h`` for details, but the basic command will look like this::

-  ./lilac/build_ctsm ~/ctsm_build_dir --os Darwin --compiler gnu --netcdf-path /usr/local --esmf-lib-path /Users/sacks/ESMF/esmf8.0.0/lib/libO/Darwin.gfortranclang.64.mpich3.default
+  ./lilac/build_ctsm ~/ctsm_build_dir --os Darwin --compiler gnu --netcdf-path /usr/local --esmf-lib-path /Users/sacks/ESMF/esmf8.0.0/lib/libO/Darwin.gfortranclang.64.mpich3.default --max-mpitasks-per-node 4 --no-pnetcdf

 In both cases, you will then need to include the necessary information in the include and link lines of the atmosphere model's build.
 For a Makefile-based build, this can be done